FrankB21/ghm/README.md

-# HM - A HashMap implementation
+# GHM - A Generic HashMap
-A type generic hashmap for C.
+An implementation of a type generic hashmap in C.